Primary amoebic meningoencephalitis

-Naegleriasis (also known as primary amoebic meningoencephalitis; PAM) is an almost invariably fatal infection of the brain by the free-living unicellular eukaryote Naegleria fowleri.
-Symptoms are meningitis-like and include headache, fever, nausea, vomiting, a stiff neck, confusion, hallucinations and seizures.
-Symptoms progress rapidly over around five days, and death usually results within one to two weeks of symptoms.
+Primary amoebic meningoencephalitis (PAM), also known as naegleriasis, is an almost invariably fatal infection of the brain by the free-living protozoan Naegleria fowleri.
+Symptoms include headache, fever, nausea, vomiting, a stiff neck, confusion, hallucinations and seizures.
+Symptoms progress rapidly over around five days with characteristics of both meningitis and encephalitis, making it a type of meningoencephalitis.
+Death usually results within one to two weeks of symptom onset.

 N. fowleri is typically found in warm bodies of fresh water, such as ponds, lakes, rivers and hot springs.
-It is also found in an amoeboid or temporary flagellate stage in soil, poorly maintained municipal water supplies, water heaters, near warm-water discharges of industrial plants and in poorly chlorinated or unchlorinated swimming pools.
+It is found in an amoeboid, temporary flagellate stage or microbial cyst in soil, poorly maintained municipal water supplies, water heaters, near warm-water discharges of industrial plants and in poorly chlorinated or unchlorinated swimming pools.
 There is no evidence of it living in salt water.
 As the disease is rare, it is often not considered during diagnosis.

-Although infection occurs very rarely, it almost inevitably results in death.
-Of the 450 or so naegleriasis cases in the past 60 years, only seven have survived, for a case fatality rate of 98.5%.
+Although infection occurs very rarely, it almost inevitably results in death, with a mortality rate of 95-98%.

 Signs and symptoms

-Onset of symptoms begins one to nine days following exposure (with an average of five).
+The onset of symptoms begins one to twelve days following exposure (with a median of five).
 Initial symptoms include changes in taste and smell, headache, fever, nausea, vomiting, back pain, and a stiff neck.
 Secondary symptoms are also meningitis-like including confusion, hallucinations, lack of attention, ataxia, cramp and seizures.
-After the start of symptoms, the disease progresses rapidly over three to seven days, with death usually occurring anywhere from seven to fourteen days later, although it can take longer.
+After the start of symptoms, the disease progresses rapidly, with death usually occurring anywhere from one to eighteen days later (with a median of five), although it can take longer.
 In 2013, a man in Taiwan died 25 days after being infected by Naegleria fowleri.

 It affects healthy children or young adults who have recently been exposed to bodies of fresh water.
-Some people have presented with a clinical triad of edematous brain lesions, immune suppression and fever.
 Scientists speculate that lower age groups are at a higher risk of contracting the disease because adolescents have a more underdeveloped and porous cribriform plate, through which the amoeba travels to reach the brain.